pleabargain/EnglishHelpsYourCareer/topic QC QA interview.md

 - What's your background with X(fuzz testing?)?
 - What is your opinion of automated testing?
 - Why did it happen?
+- What tasks do you want to complete today?
+- What did you do yesterday?
+- Have you found any critical bugs?
+- Have you reviewed the client's checklist?
+- What are you working on today?
+- What were you working on yesterday?
+- How much time did you spend testing that functionality?
+- How much time did you spend testing those functionalities?
 - Could you clarify what is positive and negative testing?
 - How are SOLID principles useful for testing? https://en.wikipedia.org/wiki/SOLID
 - How important is this issue for the users?